GrantStenger/SRGAN-TreeHacks/README.md

 - [Are GANs Created Equal?
 A Large-Scale Study](https://arxiv.org/pdf/1711.10337.pdf)
   - A study of GAN evaluation metrics
   - We provide a fair and comprehensive comparison of the state-of-the-art GANs, and empirically demonstrate that nearly all of them can reach similar values of FID, given a high enough computational budget.
+  - We provide strong empirical evidence that to compare GANs it is necessary to report a summary of distribution of results, rather than the best result achieved, due to the randomness of the optimization process and model instability.

 sparab22@stanford.edu